radius-project/design-notes/recipe/2024-06-private-bicep-registries.md

     - Deploy the recipe as part of the functional test using github app token to authenticate ghcr.

 ## Security
-With this design we enable username-password based authentication for OCI compliant registries, we let the users manage secrets.
+With this design we enable username-password and based authentication for OCI compliant registries, we let the users manage secrets.
 For secret rotation users need to re deploy the `Applications.Core/secretStores` resource with updated credentials.
+We also enable

 ## Development plan